 Out of the ordinary drink containers like these have become popular mostly because they’re “Instagrammable.”
 These eye-catching vessels make people naturally want to share it on their social media.
 They are often sold by vendors at various outdoor festivals and events .
 Also, many places provide free refills with their reusable drink containers and holders so people are more willing to buy them (like that ol’ giant theme park mug collecting dust in your cupboard).

 Where can I get unusual drink containers?

-You can usually find different types of crazy drink containers at annual fairs, night markets and large farmer’s markets like NYC’s and LA’s Smorgasburg.
-There are also certain trendy and themed eateries and bars that serve drinks in unique containers as well.
+You can also find different types of crazy drink containers at annual fairs, night markets and large farmer’s markets like NYC’s and LA’s Smorgasburg.
+There are certain trendy and themed eateries and bars that serve drinks in unique containers as well.
 Some places you’ll want to check out include…